tent/tent.io/source/docs/thinking-with-tent.html.md

 ### Ride Summoning

 _This is the first of a series of apps inspired by the work of [Doc Searls](http://online.wsj.com/article/SB10000872396390444873204577535352521092154.html) and [Project VRM](http://blogs.law.harvard.edu/vrm/).
-Tent is an idea system for intentcasts as described below._
+Tent is an ideal system for intentcasts as described below._

 Tent can be used for communication between customers and drivers to create an Uber-like system without a middleman.
 The simplest version of this model includes one app for drivers and another for ride seekers.
 The ride seekers' app would publish a `ride-needed` post which includes the user's location.
 This post would be delivered immediately to any drivers who had already subscribed to the user who published the post.
 Available drivers could respond with `ride-offer` posts including a price per until of distance or time.
 The ride seeking user would end the process by creating first a `ride-accepted` post sent privately to the winning driver and then a new version of the `ride-needed` post stating that a ride was no longer needed.